Skip to main content

 On paper, building a new facility might sound like the obvious fix.
 It’s rarely that straightforward.

-Many firms have managed to defer tough choices about rack space and footprint, but it’s losing viability.
+Many firms have managed to defer tough choices about rack space and footprint, but they’re losing viability.
 As market data volumes surge, some trading teams experience increased latency, dropped packets, or costly outages precisely when speed matters most.
 Each resync event or missed packet means lost fills, missed opportunities, and reputational damage that’s hard to undo.

 Because there isn’t enough space in prime locations, teams must make suboptimal decisions about which workloads to keep versus those to be pushed to a less desirable site.
 Over time, these workarounds erode the very performance edge that high-frequency strategies and competitive market making rely on.